 Teaching is delivered through a combination of lectures, directed tutorials, seminars and practical sessions.
 Support is also provided for project preparation and implementation.

-The course is assessed by coursework and/or written examinations.
+The course is assessed by coursework only.

 Exemptions and transferability